DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 ![Monthly payments shown together.](01-payment-schedule-v1.png "Showing all payment types together")

 For the first version we used a single table with the months as rows and payment types as columns.
-We didn’t test this with users, but it’s a straightforward interpretation of the data.
+We did not test this with users, but it’s a straightforward interpretation of the data.

 However, the data contains an unknown number of payment types, each with a column heading of unknown length.
 If there are 5 or more columns, each column becomes narrow and hard to read.
 Most providers would only have 3 or 4 payment types by the end of the year (this means 6 columns total when you include the month and total for the month).